 For this introduction guide, some pins configured by default as GPIO in the Toradex BSP were chosen.
-The choice of pins was made based on their availability on all the carrier boards covered by the getting-started guide.
+The choice of pins was made based on their availability on all the carrier boards covered by the Quickstart guide.
 This module will not go through the configuration of other pins as GPIO, although it is possible.

 First of all, you need to find the correspondence between the MXM3 and the connectors exposed for the developer on the Ixora Carrier Board.
 Consult the Ixora Carrier Board datasheet and fill the table below based in the example provided:

 Note: The notation CONNECTOR.PIN will be employed in this lesson, e.g. X12.5 means pin 5 of the X12 connector.

 Have a look at the table available in the "TK1 Functions List" chapter of the Apalis TK1 datasheet.
 It provides a list of most of the Apalis pins available on the MXM3 connector.